Aisha-Yusuff/student-directory/README.md

 ## How to use

-1. Run the file to retrive the interactive
+1. Run the directory.rb  and students.csv files to retrive the interactive
 ```shell
 ruby directory.rb students.csv
 ```

 2. Enter a number that matches with the task you would like the directory to do.

-3. To leave the menu, enter "9"
+3. Once, you have finished with the directory, you can leave by entering "9"